 Contractors are to fully document any backscatter calibration process they may undertake prior to survey operations.
-Contractors are to undertake backscatter reference lines using the standard MBES settings in use at the start and end of the survey for future reference.
+Contractors are to undertake backscatter reference lines using the standard MBES settings in use at the start and end of the survey.
+This involves running the same line for each pulse length used during the survey, with direct overlap for a minimum distance of 500m (allowing sufficient run-in to achieve this).